manwar/theweeklychallenge/content/blog/perl-weekly-challenge-002.md

 Last but not the least if you have any suggestions for future challenges then please do share with us.
 Good luck and have fun.

 ### Challenge #1
-> Write a script or one-liner to remove leading zeros from positive numbers.
+> Write a script or one-liner to remove leading zeros from positive integers.

 ### Challenge #2
 > Write a script that can convert numbers to and from a base35 representation, using the characters 0-9 and A-Y.